 Triangle Plant Hangers

-Wall-mounted air plant hangers can add a touch of style to the space.
-Making these hangers is so easy it can be done in just a few minutes.
-Here are the materials needed: square wooden dowels, suede lace, scissors, air plants, wire and wire cutters.
+Wall-mounted air plant hangers add style to indoor spaces.
+The hangers are easy to make.
+All you need are square wooden dowels, suede lace, scissors, air plants, wire, and wire cutters.

-Cut the dowels if necessary and then wrap suede lace around the edges and make two knots.
+Cut the dowels and wrap suede lace around the edges and make two knots.
 Hang this on the wall and then put an air plant on it.

 Air Plant Frame